uktrade/data-store-service/README.md

 - A data-flow pipeline, DSSGenericPipeline, that ingests the data into the Data Workspace datasets database
 - External clients

+## Architecture

+The backend is built in Python using the Flask framework.
+Authentication implemented using Hawk and OAUTH2(SSO) authentication.
+The majority of the functionality is through API calls but a light front end is provided for documentation and dashboarding.
+This front end uses React and d3 and uses the webpack javascript module bundler.

 ## Data Flows

 ### External sources into the Data Workspace datasets database